bevyengine/rfcs/rfcs/56-better-reflect.md

 - The addition of `constructor` to `Typed` will increase the size of generated code.
 - `constructor` makes `Typed` not object safe.
-But it should be fine since `Typed` is not intended to be used with dynamic trait objects.
+But it should be fine since `Typed` is not intended to be used as a dynamic trait objects.

 ## Unresolved questions